vlcoo/VicMvsLO/README.md

 <p align="center"><img src="Assets/Sprites/UI/Menu/TitleAll.png" alt="vic's Custom Match-inator" width="400px"></p>

 Welcome to the newest vcmi ever!
 This is a port of the entire mod to MvLO 2.0 with all the bells and whistles!
-Still a work in progress...

 A **standalone mod** of the 2-10 player remake of the Mario vs. Luigi gamemode from New Super Mario Bros.
 DS.